- Archived Page (Mars 2020 Perseverance successfully launched on July 30, 2020)

 Safe Viewing Tips

-Mars 2020 is scheduled to launch early morning in mid July.
+Mars 2020 is scheduled to launch early morning in July.
 Some tips below to help you have a good experience.

 - Plan accordingly to deal with increased traffic flow